ShubhamNaik098/PowerBIProject/README.md

 # Power BI Project

-This repository contains a Power BI report designed to provide insights into sales performance, customer behavior, financial metrics, etc..
+This repository contains a Power BI report designed to provide insights into road accident, etc..
 The `.pbix` file included in this repository can be opened and edited using Microsoft Power BI Desktop.

 ## 📊 Project Overview